adamtigre/celo-tutorial/README.md

 # Getting Started with Celo and Hardhat

-- Celo: Celo is a platform acting as a global payment infrastructure for cryptocurrencies that aims to target mobile users.
-To this end, Celo's goal is for financial activity to be accessible to anyone globally thanks to its ability for payments to be sent to and from any phone number in the world.
+-Celo: Celo is a platform acting as a global payment infrastructure for cryptocurrencies that aims to target mobile users.
+To this end, Celo's goal is for the financial activity to be accessible to anyone globally thanks to its ability for payments to be sent to and from any phone number in the world.
 [Learn more](https://www.kraken.com/learn/what-is-celo) or visit [Celo documentation](https://docs.celo.org)
 - Hardhat:  Hardhat is a development environment that helps developers in testing, compiling, deploying, and debugging dApps on the Ethereum blockchain.
 [Learn more](https://hardhat.org)
-- We want to build a mini project to explain what celo and hardhat are.
+- We want to build a mini project to explain what Celo and Hardhat are.

-# Prerequisite
+## Prerequisite
 - NodeJs
 - NPM
 - VSCode